Empty streets in Zimbabwe as security forces thwart protest

-HARARE, Zimbabwe (AP) — Streets were empty in Zimbabwe’s cities and towns on Friday as the military and police kept a strong presence to thwart an anti-government protest and enforce a coronavirus lockdown.
+HARARE, Zimbabwe (AP) — Streets were empty in Zimbabwe’s cities and towns on Friday as hundreds of military troops as well as police thwarted an anti-government protest and enforced a coronavirus lockdown.

-Organizers say demonstrators originally planned to protest alleged government corruption but are now targeting the ruling political party, ZANU-PF, using the hashtag #ZANUPFmustgo.”
+Organizers say demonstrators originally planned to protest alleged government corruption but are now targeting the ruling political party, using the hashtag #ZANUPFmustgo.”
+No protesters were in sight Friday.

 Tensions are rising in Zimbabwe as the economy implodes.
 Inflation is more than 700%, the second highest in the world.